acaloiaro/neoq/README.md

 ## Automatic setup and teardown

-`direnv` is used to let neoq automatically configure its own dev environment.
-This includes installing dependencies and developer tooling.

 See [installing direnv](https://direnv.net/docs/installation.html) if you want the dev environment setup to be automated.

+`direnv allow` allows `direnv` to automatically setup all tooling and dependencies in a development shell upon entering the neoq directory.

 ## Manual setup and teardown

 Neoq uses `devenv` to manage development environments and services.

 To enter the development shell, run `nix develop --impure`.

-In order to run the test suite, the required services need to be started.
-Start services by running the following:
+If `devenv` is installed, this step is not necessary; simply enter the neoq directory after having run `direnv allow`.

 ## Running services for tests